Updates from Sunday, Aug. 10

 Updates from Monday, July 21

-Bob Finnan of the Morning Journal and the News-Herald reports on the Cleveland Cavaliers' stance regarding No. 1 overall pick Andrew Wiggins:
+Bob Finnan of The Morning Journal & The News-Herald reports on the Cleveland Cavaliers' stance regarding No. 1 overall pick Andrew Wiggins:

 The Cavaliers insist rookie swingman Andrew Wiggins has not been offered in a possible trade for Minnesota Timberwolves power forward Kevin Love.